MiliDS-Lewis/SummitLearning/src/data/programs/1-gcse.md

   text: >
     ## Our Unique Approach to GCSE Tutoring

-    At Summit Learning, our GCSE tutoring program is designed to provide personalized support that aligns with each student's individual needs and learning style.
+    At Summit Learning, our GCSE tutoring program is designed to provide personalized support that aligns with each child's individual needs and learning style.
 We focus on building a solid foundation in key subjects, ensuring students not only understand the material but also develop the critical thinking skills needed to excel in their exams.
 Our experienced tutors work closely with each student, offering targeted guidance and strategies to boost confidence and academic performance.

     ### What They Will Learn